digital-archives/HISTGA1011/slides/automation.md

 <div class="quote">

-“Recently, we received a Mac-formatted 1TB hard drive from a local composer and performer.
+Recently, we received a Mac-formatted 1TB hard drive from a local composer and performer.
 When [our Safe Mover] script stopped in the middle of transferring files, we wondered if there was a file path clash... [continued]

 </div>